Choose another writer in this calendar:

 Kemelman taught from 1938 to 1940 at Manter Hall School, Cambridge, and from 1938 to 1941 at North-eastern University Evening Division.
 During World War II, Kemelman served a chief wage administrator in the United States Army Transportation Corps.
 He then worked for War Assets Administration in 1948-49, and as a free-lance writer and a private businessman.
 In 1963, Kemelman was appointed assistant professor of English at the Franklin Technical Institute in Boston.
 Kemelman was also an assistant professor at Boston State College in the 1960s.

 Kemelman's early stories appeared in Ellery Queen's Mystery Magazine.
-His first hero, a white-haired New England college professor named Nicky Welt, solved a crime case on the basis of the overheard remark, "A nine-mile walk is no picnic, especially in the rain."
-After writing about half a dozen stories, Kemelman lost his interest in them.
-The Nicky Welt stories were collected as The Nine-Mile Walk, which appeared in 1967.
+His first hero, a white-haired New England college professor named Nicky Welt, appeared in eight stories written between 1947 and 1967.
+He solved a crime case on the basis of the overheard remark, "A nine-mile walk is no picnic, especially in the rain."
+After writing about half a dozen stories, Kemelman lost his interest in them and he turned down publishers' requests to do a novel-length book involving Nicky Welt.
+These early stories were collected as The Nine-Mile Walk (1967).
 Welt is born around the turn of the century.
 His "pupil" and chronicler of his cases in the District Attorney of Suffolk County, Massachusetts.
 Every Friday night they play chess.
 The evening is concluded with the solution to a mystery Welt has described before the game starts.
 Welt is the embodiment of an armchair detective – he do not use orthodox police methods but pure logic, as Jacques Futrelle's professor Van Dusen, called the Thinking Machine.

 Before Rabbi David Small, many earlier detective writers from a Jewish-American background wrote about white Protestant detectives.
 Small is the unconventional leader of the conservative Jewish congregation in the suburban Massachusetts town of Barnard's Crossing, Boston.
 He has wisdom and all the good qualities of a detective sharpened by the Talmudic training, or as he says, as a Talmudist, "I am not entirely without legal training."
 He is a devoted husband to his wife and he has two well behaving children.
 Usually Small is drawn into the events when he tries to help a friend in trouble.
 Other major characters include Hugh Lanigan, the Irish-Catholic police chief.
 The two friends often discuss religion over a cup of tea.
 Small ages realistically during the series.
 He has much troubles with his congregation and he is constantly at odds with its powerful members.
 In Small's first case a body of a young woman is found on the grounds of the Temple.
 Small's car has been seen at the Temple at the time of the murder.
 The woman has been strangled and evidence points to the Rabbi – her purse is found in his car.
 Small is not a serious suspect and eventually he proves himself innocent.
 He also becomes a friend of Hugh Lanigan, and ensures renewal of his contract.
 After several stories, Small takes a job as a college teacher in The Day the Rabbi Resigned (1992).
 Rabbi Small also visits Israel twice: first in Monday The Rabbi Took Off (1972), and then in One Fine Day the Rabbi Bought a Cross (1987).